ProGamerXbox/Non-Exam-Assessment/README.md

 - **Security :**
     - some chat applications may use **weak encryption method**, which would result in data being able to be **intercepted**

+- **Personal reasons :**
+    - it's fun and I always wanted to try to create a chat application
 ---

 # ⚙️ Plan: